Bharat Bandh: Four Shatabdi trains cancelled as protesters squat on tracks | Business

 Bharat Bandh: Four Shatabdi trains cancelled as protesters squat on tracks

-A railway spokesperson said four Shatabdi trains have been canceled and 31 other trains detained due to the protests.
+A railway spokesperson said four Shatabdi trains have been canceled, 35 other passenger trains were detained and the movement of 40 goods trains was affected by the protests.

-''As of 9 am Kisan agitators are sitting at 32 locations.
-Total 31 trains have been detained so far.
+''As of 11 am, Kisan agitators are sitting at 44 locations.
+Total 35 passenger trains have been detained and 40 goods trains are affected so far.
 Four Shatabdi trains have been canceled,'' Northern Railways spokesperson Deepak Kumar said.

 The Samkyukta Kisan Morcha (SKM) has called for the bandh from 6 am to 6 pm to mark four months of the farmers' agitation at Delhi's three borders -- Singhu, Ghazipur, and Tikri.